 Trap, Neuter and Release

-Trap, Neuter & Release, or Trap-Neuter-Return (TNR), is the humane approach to addressing community cat populations.
-It improves the lives of cats, addresses community concerns, reduces complaints about cats, and stops the breeding cycle.
+Trap, Neuter & Release, or Trap-Neuter-Return (TNR), is the most humane and effective approach to addressing community cat populations.
+It improves the lives of cats, addresses community concerns, reduces complaints about cats, and stops the reproduction cycle.

 TNR improves the co-existence between outdoor cats and humans in our shared environment.
-The Stockton Animal Shelter provides TNR services based upon availability.
+The Stockton Animal Shelter provides TNR services based upon availability and resources.
 Some of the benefits include:

 Mating behaviors cease, such as roaming, yowling, spraying and fighting;